Course/HaskDB/refs/disk_based_transactions.md

 * There is a trade-off between average read performance and average write performance
 * Keep minimum number of *logs* for maximum read performance
-    * checkpoint as frequently as possible
+    * Checkpoint as frequently as possible
 * For maximum write performance , delay checkpoints as far as possible
 * The optimum checkpoint frequency depends on the particular performance requirements of the application